sysprog21/vwifi/README.md

 ```shell
 $ make menuconfig
 ```
-The default kernel cofiguration will work for our testing environment, so just click `save` and we get `.config` on the top directory.
+The default kernel configuration will work for our testing environment, so just click `save` and we get `.config` on the top directory.

-Before building the kernel, please ensure that all the needed packges or libraries have been installed in your machine.
+Before building the kernel, please ensure that all the needed packages or libraries have been installed in your machine.

 Then Build the kernel:
 ```shell